EFT of Dark Energy with Cosmic Chronometers: Reconstructing Background EFT Functions

 For demonstration purposes, let us assume $M_{\ast}^2(z) = M_{\rm Pl}^2 = \mathrm{const}$, with $M_{\rm Pl}$ denoting the reduced Planck mass, corresponding to minimal coupling to gravity (see the \hyperref[app:Mast_power_law]{Appendix} for an analysis with time-dependent $M_*^2$).
 In this case, Eqs.~\eqref{eq:Lambda_z} and \eqref{eq:c_z} are simplified as

-Figures~\ref{fig:Lambda_z_simple_case} and \ref{fig:c_z_simple_case} show $\Lambda(z)$ and $c(z)$ normalized by $M_{\rm Pl}^2H_0^2$, reconstructed from the CC data.
-From Fig.~\ref{fig:Lambda_z_simple_case}, we find that the $\Lambda(z)/(M_{\rm Pl}^2H_0^2)$ inferred from the CC data agrees within $2\sigma$ with the constant value obtained from the $\Lambda$CDM model using the Planck 2018 parameter ($\Omega_{{\rm m}0} = 0.315$)~\cite{Planck:2018vyg}.
+Figures~\ref{fig:Lambda_z_simple_case} and \ref{fig:c_z_simple_case} show $\Lambda(z)$ and $c(z)$ normalized by $M_{\rm Pl}^2H_0^2$ reconstructed from CC data, using the mean value~$H_0=69.7\pm5.93~{\rm km/s/Mpc}$ estimated from the CC data by GP as a reference value.
+From Fig.~\ref{fig:Lambda_z_simple_case}, we find that the $\Lambda(z)/(M_{\rm Pl}^2H_0^2)$ inferred from the CC data agrees within $2\sigma$ with the constant value obtained from the $\Lambda$CDM model using the Planck 2018 parameter ($\Omega_{{\rm m}0} = 0.315$)~\cite{Planck:2018vyg} at lower redshifts ($z \lesssim 1.25$).
 This indicates that the CC data alone do not provide compelling evidence for a dynamical dark energy component, in contrast to the trend suggested by the Dark Energy Spectroscopic Instrument (DESI) BAO measurements~\cite{DESI:2024lzq, DESI:2024mwx}.
-Similarly, Fig.~\ref{fig:c_z_simple_case} shows that $c(z)/(M_{\rm Pl}^2H_0^2)$ is consistent with zero within $2\sigma$, in agreement with the $\Lambda$CDM prediction.
+Note that the uncertainty band for $\Lambda(z)$ is locally very narrow around $z\simeq 0.25$ due to the strong correlation between $H$ and $dH/dz$.
+At higher redshifts ($z \gtrsim 1.25$), $\Lambda(z)$ deviates from the $\Lambda$CDM model by more than $2\sigma$, which is likely driven by the sparse CC data in that redshift range.
+Figure~\ref{fig:c_z_simple_case} shows that $c(z)/(M_{\rm Pl}^2H_0^2)$ is consistent with zero within $2\sigma$, in agreement with the $\Lambda$CDM prediction.

 At higher redshifts ($z \gtrsim 1.25$), the dependence on $\Omega_{\mathrm{m}0}$ and the apparent deviations of $c(z)$ from the $\Lambda$CDM prediction become more pronounced.
-This tendency, however, may be attributed to the limited sampling of CC data in that redshift range.
+This tendency, however, may again be attributed to the limited sampling of CC data in that redshift range.
 Therefore, additional observational data are essential for achieving more reliable reconstructions at high redshifts.
 At lower redshifts ($z \lesssim 1.25$), the reconstructed $\Lambda(z)$ and $c(z)$ remain statistically consistent across different assumptions of $\Omega_{\mathrm{m}0}$.
 This robustness is supported by the abundance of CC data and the stability of the GP reconstructions in this regime.
 Consequently, conclusions based on the EFT functions in this redshift range are not significantly affected by the assumed values of $\Omega_{\mathrm{m}0}$.